Osteopathic Manual Practice (Current Study, 5th year)

 Certified Athletic Therapist of Canada

 Irene is a Certified Athletic Therapist who has been working professionally with the active population since 2001.
 Irene started her education at Brock University achieving a Bachelor of Physical Education in 1998 and then went on to successfully complete the three year athletic therapy program (Dip.SIM) at Sheridan College.
 Irene continued her studies and achieved a Masters of Rehabilitation Science from the University of British Columbia in 2013.
 She has taken many continuing education courses to advance her knowledge with osteopathic manual therapy, cranio-sacral therapy, soft tissue manual therapy, functional movement systems, and improved rehabilitation programs.
 Irene is also in the final year of a 5 year program at the Canadian College of Osteopathy in Vancouver working towards her Diploma of Osteopathic Manual Practice.
-Osteopathic Manual Practice is an wonderful form of therapy that addresses the whole body and uses palpation to determine the position, mobility and quality of the tissues.
+Osteopathic Manual Practice is an wonderful form of therapy that addresses the whole body and uses highly tuned palpation to determine the position, mobility and quality of the tissues.
 Therapists will use many manual therapy techniques to remove barriers that prevent the body from healing.

 Irene still plays rugby and also enjoys running, snowboarding, kayaking, mountain biking, adventure racing, and any other race that inspires challenges, fun, or costume wearing!

 Athletic Therapy is a health care profession that specializes in care of musculoskeletal disorders (muscles, bones, joints), especially as they relate to active individuals pursuing an active lifestyle.
 This includes assessment, treatment, rehabilitation, and education of the injured person.